Can you help someone who lives in another area?

 At one of the East Valley DNA Special Interest Group meetings, I mentioned that if anyone wants to be a search angel volunteer, there is a need for many more.
 Alyson Johnson took me up on the offer, and for a while we met every couple of weeks to delve into search methods and tools and techniques.
 There is always something new to learn about genetic genealogy, which is why DNA Boot Camp at SLIG was 5 full days and we still had more to learn!

-Blaine Bettinger has a great Facebook group called “Genetic Genealogy Tips and Techniques” and it is my new favorite for the latest information from leaders in the field.
+Blaine Bettinger has a great Facebook group called “Genetic Genealogy Tips and Techniques” and it has frequent breaking news.
 I also recommend DNA-Central.com, a subscription site started by Blaine that has webinars and a lot of current information on how to use DNA.
+My 2019 webinar: “So You Wanna Be a Search Angel” is available to watch on DNA-Central.